|The Team Coach reserves a location for your high school team

 Teamwork makes a huge difference.
 In past years, Winning team coaches

-consistently have informed us that it is extremely important for a
+consistently have informed us how important it is for a

 team to work well together.